pietervogelaar/elasticsearch_upgrade/README.md

 # elasticsearch_upgrade
 Performs a rolling upgrade of an Elasticsearch cluster.
-It's great for keeping you're cluster automatically patched without downtime.
+It's great for keeping your cluster automatically patched without downtime.

 Nodes that already have the correct version are skipped.
 So the script can be executed multiple times if desired.